alexeyinkin/flutter-app-state/README.md

 ```

 This way the compiler still makes sure the bloc pops with the right type, but the `event.data`
-is not type-checked.
-This is because a bloc can push different page classes that produce different
+is not type-checked by the receiver.
+This is because a bloc can push pages of different classes that produce different
 result types, but they all are collected in this method.

 See [this tutorial](https://medium.com/p/811acedc5214) with more details and the link to the full runnable example.